 In Store Pick Up: Don't want to pay shipping?
 Select "in store pick up" at checkout to come to the Museum to pick up your order in person.
-You may pick up your purchases during Museum Store hours, Thursday–Sunday, 10am–5pm
+You may pick up your purchases during Museum Store hours, Wednesday–Sunday, 10am–5pm

 From fashion to home, we focus on simplicity and “Nordic Living” — trends that are taking root here in America.
 For 40 years, the museum has thrived in this supportive community.
 Now, in our new, exciting and prominent home, we can offer the same personal and friendly Nordic service, right in the heart of downtown Ballard.
 Our store is a showcase, and at the same time, a welcoming “living room” and gathering space for the entire community.

 Founded in 1881, iittala is as iconic as it gets.
 With designs from Alvar Aalto, Aino Aalto, and Kaj Franck, it has easily established itself as a leading Finnish design company. iittala’s mission is to offer aesthetically and functionally durable products that bring enjoyment and pleasure to everyday life. iittala objects are designed to be used together, alone, and in all environments.
 Their products include glassware, art objects, and even textiles; these come in a variety of styles, prints and patterns.

 Marimekko is a Finnish design company renowned for its original prints and colors.
 The company’s product portfolio includes high-quality clothing, bags, and accessories as well as home décor items ranging from textiles to tableware.
 Bursting onto the scene in the ’60s and ’70s, Marimekko has established itself in the worlds of fashion, design, textiles, and pop culture and is globally recognized as a leader in the Finnish textile industry.